forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-## Sanctions: Economic Measures
+## Sanctions

-Economic Measures to Encourage Adherence to International Rules.
+> General considerations on sanctions are in the [Sanctions chapter](../jurisprudence/sanctions.md).

+Here the focus is on economic measures to encourage adherence to international rules.